xadummiex/xadummiex/README.md

 ### About Me

-Middle QA Engineer with 4+ years of experience in full-cycle testing of web applications and APIs.
+AQA Engineer with 4+ years of experience in full-cycle testing of web applications and APIs.
 Strong in integration testing, process improvement, and test automation.

 ---